laurenbenichou/SRCCON-2017-scenarios/scenarios/06-money-pixels-2.md

 ### The Scenario

-You are a developer on the revenue team who has been tasked with adding in a new campaign that was just sold.
-While it isn’t a particularly large sale, it will help ensure that the revenue from this quarter is steady.
-At first, everything seems normal— but upon closer inspection they are asking for four different trackers to be placed within each ad.
-Even so, there is high pressure from company leadership to push this deal forward as quickly as possible.
+You are a developer on the revenue team.
+You have been tasked with adding in a new ad campaign that your company just sold space for.
+It was a major sale, which will bring critical revenue to the company.
+At first, everything seems normal.
+Upon closer inspection, you notice that the ad will include four different trackers, one of which seems like it could be malicious.
+Even so, there is high pressure coming down from your bosses to push this campaign forward as quickly as possible.

 ### Your Newsroom